igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

     vm.deal(address(player), 0); // Player's ETH is transferred to attacker.
     ...
 ```
-And another important addition: now we pass in symbolic transactions not only the symbolic parameters of the function itself, but also the symbolic value of ETH:
+And another important addition: now we pass in symbolic transactions not only the symbolic parameters of the function itself, but also the symbolic value of **ETH**:
 ```solidity
 contract SymbolicAttacker is Test, SymTest {
     ...